2026 Finance & Accounting Hiring Outlook for Insurance, Wealth Management, and Financial Services

 Playbook

-- Define statutory vs GAAP vs management reporting scope explicitly.
+- Define statutory vs GAAP vs management-reporting boundaries in intake.

 Playbook

-- Prioritize integration + reporting talent if M&A is active.
+- Prioritize integration/reporting talent where M&A is active.

-- Hire for speed + operational excellence: close cadence, commission/accounting coordination, clean data.
+- Test speed + operational discipline (close cadence, commission/accounting coordination).

 Asset managers / retirement platforms